ideafieldpro/ElkStack-Monitor-Response/README.md

 ### Querying Logs

-- Start by accessing the Elastic Search instance to query logs.
+- Start by accessing the Elastic Search instance web GUI to query logs.
 - Use the `Discover` feature to filter relevant data based on your SSH server.
 - Look for **failed authentications**, which indicate attempted unauthorized access.